Biester Palace: History

 The building was conceived in 1880 by Ernesto Biester (1828–1880), a wealthy playwright and theatre impresario in Lisbon.
 He identified one of Portugal's leading architects, José Luis Monteiro, to design it.
-Unfortunately, Biester died childless in the same year and the responsibility for building the house passed to his brother, Frederico and his wife Amélia Freitas Guimarães Chamiço, who came from a family of bankers.
-The couple were extremely wealthy, well-travelled, and well-informed about international trends, particularly admiring the mansions that lined the boulevards of Paris after the reforms in the layout of that city instituted by Georges-Eugène Haussmann.
+Unfortunately, Biester died childless the same year and responsibility for building the house passed to his brother, Frederico and his wife Amélia Freitas Guimarães Chamiço, who came from a family of bankers.
+The couple were extremely wealthy, well-travelled, and well-informed about international trends, particularly admiring the mansions that lined the boulevards of Paris after the reforms to the layout of that city instituted by Georges-Eugène Haussmann.
 Leandro Braga (1839–1897) was identified to carry out the intricate woodcarving and Luigi Manini (1848–1936), an architect and set designer, who designed the Buçaco Palace, to do the interior decoration, with ceilings being painted by the French artist, Paul-Jacques-Aimé Baudry.
 Tiles for both the house and garden were supplied by the factory of the noted artist Rafael Bordalo Pinheiro.
 It is not certain when the construction began: one source suggests 1886.
 Records show that the stained glass supplied by "Hubert of Paris" and "Champ Vert" was installed in 1889, and that Braga worked between 1894 and 1896.
 The building was not fully completed until 1907 although possibly occupied before then.